run-rx/rx/README.md

 ## Feedback

-Feel free to [file an issue](https://github.com/run-rx/rx/issues) if you have any questions or problems.
+Feel free to [file an issue](https://github.com/run-rx/rx/issues) or email us at eng@run-rx.com if you have any questions or problems.

 ## Running tests